PDFs by language

 The lymph system

 Ask your doctor to use this picture to show you where the Hodgkin lymphoma is located

-There are 2 kinds of lymphomas:
+The 2 kinds of lymphoma are:

 These types of lymphomas are not treated the same way.
 Be sure to ask your doctor what kind of lymphoma you have.

-The lymph system, also known as the lymphatic (lim-FAT-ick) system, is part of the immune system.
+The lymph system, also known as the lymphatic system, is part of the immune system.
 (The immune system is how the body fights germs and some diseases.)
 The lymph system is a network of lymph nodes and certain body parts, such as the spleen, tonsils, and thymus.
 The parts of the lymph system are connected by tube-like lymph vessels.

 Lymph nodes are small, bean-shaped sacs all over the body that help clean germs and cell waste out of the body.
 Hodgkin lymphoma often starts in lymph nodes, which can be nearly anywhere in the body.

 Lymph nodes are made up mainly of lymphocytes, which are a kind of white blood cell.
 The main types of lymphocytes are B lymphocytes (B cells) and T lymphocytes (T cells).
 Hodgkin lymphoma almost always starts in B lymphocytes.

 There are a few types of Hodgkin lymphoma.
 The type can affect which treatments are likely to work best.
 Your doctor can tell you about the kind of Hodgkin lymphoma you have.